apportable/tally/README.md

 Tally
 =====

-Simple SLOC counter that displays a subtotal for each [supported language][1].
+A simple SLOC counter, which displays a subtotal for each [supported language].

 Installation
 ------------